• Recipes

 • A standard roux ratio of 2 tablespoons butter to 2 tablespoons flour to 1 cup of liquid is used in this recipe.

-• Allowing the roux to cook until lightly browned gives the gravy a more delicious nutty flavor.
+• Allowing the roux to cook until lightly browned adds a richer, nuttier flavor to the gravy.

-• You don't have to make slow-cooked meat or chicken to get the juices to make gravy.
+• You don't have to slow-cook meat or chicken to get the pan drippings for gravy.
 This gravy is made with broth or bouillon from your pantry.

 So, let's cook!